Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * ELB
 * API Gateway
 * EC2 Instances or any application server (even on premise)
+* SQS

 #### Concepts

-* Segments: each application / service will send them
+* Segments:
-* Subsegments: if you need more details in your segment
+  * consists of tracing records for a request which a distributed application makes
+  * consists of multiple system defined & user-defined annotations
+* Subsegments: consist of remote calls made from application
 * Trace: segments collected together to form an end-to-end trace
 * Sampling: decrease the amount of requests sent to X-Ray, reduce cost
-* Annotations: Key Value pairs used to **index** traces and use with filters
+* Annotations: Key Value pairs used to **index** traces and use with filters, consist of system-defined & user-defined data
 * Metadata: Key Value pairs, **not indexed**, not used for searching

+#### Service Maps

+* AWS X-Ray Service maps can be used to create dependency trees between services **across multiple AWS regions**
+* They also detect latency between these services which can help resolve performance issues

 ### CloudTrail vs CloudWatch vs X-Ray